MicrosoftDocs/learn/learn-pr/wwl-azure/perimeter-security/includes/4-distributed-denial-of-service.md

 Layer security defenses in an application to reduce the chance of a successful attack.
 Implement security-enhanced designs for your applications by using the built-in capabilities of the Azure platform.

 ### Solution 3
 Be aware that the risk of attack increases with the size, or surface area, of the application.
-You can reduce the surface area by using IP allow lists to close down the exposed IP address space and listening ports that aren’t needed on the load balancers (for Azure Load Balancer and Azure Application Gateway).
+You can reduce the surface area by using IP allowlists to close down the exposed IP address space and listening ports that aren’t needed on the load balancers (for Azure Load Balancer and Azure Application Gateway).

 ‎You can also use NSGs to reduce the attack surface.
 You can use service tags and application security groups as a natural extension of an application’s structure to minimize complexity for creating security rules and configuring network security.